Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

 Safe mode is a diagnostic tool, which loads Windows with only the essential drivers.
 This allows you to access Windows even if the problematic driver is causing issues during normal boot.

- - Windows 10/11: Go to your start menu and with shift pressed, click restart.
-But if you have issues, you can try to press repeatedly and hold the power button while booting to trigger a forced restart.
-After 2–3 restarts, you'll see the “Advanced options” screen.
+ - Windows 10/11: Open your start menu, and press the Restart button while holding <kbd>Shift</kbd>.
+If it does not put you into safe mode, you can try to repeatedly press and hold the power button while booting to trigger a forced restart.
+After 2–3 restarts, you'll see the “Advanced Options” screen.
 Navigate to “Troubleshoot” > “Advanced options” > “Startup Settings” > “Restart now”.
 Upon restart, choose “Enable Safe Mode with Networking” (if you need internet) or simply “Safe Mode”.

  - Earlier Windows versions: Restart your computer and repeatedly press F8 before the Windows logo appears.
 This should open the Advanced Boot Options menu, where you can select “Safe Mode”.